 Term of Data Processing.

-- Data processing will be for the term specified in the Data Processing Amendment.
-Such term will automatically terminate upon the deletion by the Data Importer of all data as described in the Data Processing Amendment.
+- Data processing will be for the period specified in the Data Processing Amendment.
+Such period will automatically terminate upon the deletion by the Data Importer of all data as described in the Data Processing Amendment.

 - During the term of the Services Agreement, the Data Importer will provide the Data Exporter with the ability to delete the Data Exporter’s personal data from the Services in accordance with the Services Agreement.
-After termination or expiry of the Services Agreement, the Data Importer will delete the Data Exporter’s personal data in accordance with the Services Agreement.
+After termination or expiry of the Services Agreement, the Data Importer will delete the Data Exporter’s personal data in accordance with the Data Processing Amendment.

 Access to Data.

-- During the term of the Services Agreement, the Data Importer will provide the Data Exporter with access to and the ability to correct, block and export the Data Exporter’s personal data from the Services in accordance with the Services Agreement.
+- During the term of the Services Agreement, the Data Importer will provide the Data Exporter with access to and the ability to rectify, restrict processing of and export the Data Exporter’s personal data from the Services in accordance with the Services Agreement.

 - The Data Importer may engage Subprocessors to provide parts of the Services and related technical support services.
 The Data Importer will ensure Subprocessors only access and use the Data Exporter’s personal data to provide the Services and related technical support services and not for any other purpose.